monika-mak/AI-Heroes-PP4/README.md

    * [Code](#code)
    * [Media](#media)

+---

 ## User Experience (UX)

-AI HEROES visitor is a person that is familiar wiht the term "AI" but doesn't really ubnderstand it .This person is curious and would like to explore the field and looking for sometjhing that can explain with examples the use of the best AI tools available.
+AI Heroes visitors are individuals curious about AI, eager to explore its applications through straightforward examples and easy-to-understand explanations.
+They are looking for insights and guidance into the best AI tools available.

 ## User Stories